-Every workshop is an all-levels creative workout, geared to accommodate folks with little to no performing experience and to challenge veteran performers.
-Individualized attention at each workshop will ensure that you can come as you are.
-We’ll work to be sure you leave inspired!
+Every workshop is an all-levels creative workout, geared to accommodate folks with little to no performing experience and to challenge veteran artists.
+Individualized attention at each workshop ensures that you can come as you are.
+We aim to be sure you leave inspired!

 Most workshops are suitable for ages 14 to adult.
 Participants under 18 must have their parents’ permission.
-Port Costa, Crockett, and Tormey residents can attend any workshop for just $10!
+Port Costa, Crockett, and Tormey residents can attend 3- and 4-hour workshops for just $10!

 At the invitation of the Port Costa Conservation Society, Idiot String is beginning an artistic residency in Port Costa.
 We’re thrilled to be deepening our relationship to this magical town by spending more creative time there, finding inspiration in the history and landscape, and activating spaces inside the historic Port Costa School with rehearsals, workshops and other activities.
 While there, we’ll be developing new plays for site-specific performances in Port Costa and for touring on our mobile stage; and will begin to offer occasional education programs — in the hopes that they’ll become regular education offerings — as early as fall 2018.